LiorItzhak/IntroComputerVisionCourseProject/README.md

-# Combine Supervised Learning Techniques With Unsupervised Learning
+# Combine Supervised Learning Techniques With Unsupervised Learning Methods

 ### Class work for Introdution to Computer Vision,